Boards & Committees

 Concentrates on serving the varied recreation needs of our residents, emphasizing youth, seniors, and diverse resident backgrounds, on uses of City facilities, and on a wider range of related community needs such as health, leisure, education, enrichment programs.
 Learn more

 Gives our youth (grades 7-12) a way to learn about local government through active participation in the system and helps the City Council address problems and goals of youth in our community.
 Learn more

-- The Youth Council has a special application form.
+- The Youth Council application form has been closed.

 City Boards and Commissions have specific regulatory or quasi-judicial responsibilities in an area of City law.